How much would a CVA cost your business?

 What is a Winding Up Petition?

-What Happens if my Company is Issued with a Winding Up Petition?
+What happens if I am issued with a Winding Up Petition?

 You may be wondering how to stop a winding up petition once it has been issued, but not yet published in the London Gazette (7-days after being issued).
 You have 7-days in which to act and prevent the winding up petition from turning into a winding up order.
 You have the choice to: